tahoemate/cleandata_week4_project/README.md

 The following files were created to satisfy the requirements for this project:

-* run_analysis.R: an R script that produces the tidy dataset.
+* run_analysis.R: well-documented R script that produces the tidy dataset.
 * CodeBook.md: a description of the data in the tidy dataset.
 * week4cleaned.txt: file containing the produced tidy dataset.